 Delia Owens is a retired wildlife biologist and has embarked on many amazing adventures.
 I have reviewed her and her former husband’s book in the past and I was delighted to read a new book by her.
 She uses a lot of her experience and you can tell she loves nature in this novel.

-I really enjoyed reading this book and will definitely read it again down the line.
+I really enjoyed reading this novel and will definitely read it again down the line.
 If you love a good mystery, books with strong female characters, and nature then I recommend this book to you.